 /proc/PID/fd/” path, where PID is the process ID, using the ls command.

 Using the lsof command

-The lsof command is used to list the information of running processes in the system and can also be used to list the file descriptor under a specific PID.
+The lsof command is used to list the information about running processes in the system and can also be used to list the file descriptor under a specific PID.

 For that, use the “

 -d” flag to specify a range of file descriptors, with the “